twr14152/Go_Network_Scripts/README.md

 ```

 # HTTP Client Scripts
 The first script uses the https transport protocol to connect to Cisco Devnet router and GET some information off it.
 As it stands its more of a learning tool than a useful production script.
+More research needed into understanding xml/yang.
 ```
 - http_client/httpGet_ex1.go
 - http_client/httpGet_ex1_output.txt